SitePen/dstore/docs/Collection.md

 `update` | This indicates that an object in the stores was updated.
 The updated object is available on the `target` property.
 `delete` | This indicates that an object in the stores was removed.
 The id of the object is available on the `id` property.

+There is also a corresponding `emit(type, event)` method (from the Store interface) that can be used to emit events when objects have changed.

 #### `track()`

 This method will create a new collection that will be tracked and updated as the parent collection changes.
 This will cause the events sent through the resulting collection to include an `index` and `previousIndex` property to indicate the position of the change in the collection.
 This is an optional method, and is usually provided by `dstore/Trackable`.
 For example, you can create an observable store class, by using `dstore/Trackable` as a mixin: